Skip to content

 2. Foundation Installation

 Foundations support the wind turbines and ensure they remain stable in the ocean.
-Monopile foundations, large cylindrical structures, will be installed into the seabed.
+Monopile foundations, large cylindrical structures, were installed into the seabed during the summer and early fall of 2025.
 They serve as both the foundation for the turbines and the entry point for inter-array cables that carry the electricity generated by the turbines to an offshore substation.
-Monopiles are particularly suited for the relatively shallower waters found in the Empire Wind lease area.
+Monopiles are particularly suited for the relatively shallow waters found in the Empire Wind lease area.

-Foundations are installed using a semi-submersible crane vessel (SSCV) to lift and position the monopiles in place.
-With the aid of the vessel’s crane, the monopile is lifted into place, then lowered to the seabed.
-During installation, the monopile is positioned within a large gripping mechanism on the SSCV, which holds the monopile in a vertical position.
-The monopiles are then installed into the seabed using a hydraulic hammer.
-Empire Wind 1 will install 54 monopile foundations.
+Foundations were installed using a semi-submersible crane vessel (SSCV) to lift and position the monopiles in place.
+During installation, each monopile was positioned within a large gripping mechanism on the SSCV, which held the monopile in a vertical position.
+With the aid of the vessel’s crane, the monopile was lifted into place, then lowered to the seabed.
+The monopile was then installed into the seabed using a hydraulic hammer.
+Empire Wind 1 has installed all 54 monopile foundations.

-Installation techniques are designed to reduce noise, protecting potential nearby marine wildlife.
-Seasonal restrictions and noise mitigation measures, such as bubble curtains, are employed to avoid and minimize and mitigate potential impacts to marine life.
+Installation techniques were designed to reduce noise, protecting potential nearby marine wildlife.
+Monitoring measures such as protected species observers and passive acoustic monitoring were designed to detect protected species before they approached the area.
+Seasonal restrictions and noise mitigation measures, such as bubble curtains, were employed to avoid, minimize, and mitigate potential impacts to marine life.

 For more in-depth overview about mitigation strategies click here.